 Project Lead: MARI Indonesia

-Financial Support: Received mentoring and capacity building support from ORRAA’s Ocean Resilience Innovation Challenge, which was financially supported by the Government of Canada.
+Financial Support: Received mentoring and capacity building support from ORRAA’s Ocean Resilience Innovation Challenge (ORIC), which was financially supported by the Government of Canada.

 Through its Ocean Resilience Innovation Challenge, ORRAA is supporting MARI Indonesia in its work to enhance the prospects of seaweed farmers and the long-term resilience of their communities – helping them to take more control of the seaweed production value chain through technology, finance, and governance.
 MARI is working with farmers in South Sulawesi to upgrade the production using technology, whilst also enabling access to finance and insurance, and improving governance.

 Seaweed or kelp is increasingly recognised as a multifaceted nature-based solution, with growing research pointing to its many benefits as a ‘blue food’, as well as for potential carbon sequestration, coastal protection, and as a nature-positive alternative to agriculture.
 The range of ecological and economic benefits offered by seaweed is likely to make its cultivation one of the fastest growing sectors in the sustainable blue economy.